Chaseao/CodeMaker/README.md

 # Code Maker
-A JFrame windows application that will convert text to various types of crypted messages and visa versa
+A JFrame windows application that will convert text to various types of encrypted messages and visa versa

 What I Learned
 ===============